okbreathe/jquery_plugins/okCycle/README.md

 * Has been tested on jQuery 1.6.2 and higher

 * Although okCycle implements an autoplaying feature, it does not by default pause on hover.
+Because okCycle allows the controls can exist anywhere on page, it is necessary to define hover behavior manually

-This is easy to implement and therefore not included by default.
-Instead, just add the behavior for the hover event inside the 'afterSetup' callback
+  Just add the behavior for the hover event inside the 'afterSetup' callback

           // Note that you shouldn't call pause/play directly as our reference